wladimirbix/test_Template_repo_to_Rebase/README.md

 - Zen Mode: `Ctrl + K Z` (Windows/Linux) / `Cmd + K Z` (Mac)
 - Toggle Comment: `Ctrl + /` (Windows/Linux) / `Cmd + /` (Mac)

-## Additional Notes

-- Keep the README file up to date to inform new users about changes or additional instructions.
-- Ensure that all dependencies required for running the project are documented.